gruns/blagoblag/content/drafts/5-critical-security-projects.rst

 * **Chromebook**: It's the holiday season, which means I just spent an hour de-malwaring my family's computers.
 Chromebooks bring to the desktop much needed sandboxing, preventing malicious content for taking over things like your bank's website.
-Chromebook's acheive this by moving everything to run under the web's security model, whereas *iOS* acheived similar ends using native sandboxing.
+Chromebooks achieve this by moving everything to run under the web's security model, whereas *iOS* achieved similar ends using native sandboxing.
 Chromebooks are available for sale now.